aminbiography/Google-Cloud-Cybersecurity-Professional-Certificate/Projects/Analyze audit logs using BigQuery-C-04-M-03-README.md

 ## Scenario: Cymbal Bank
 Cymbal Bank had migrated to a hybrid cloud environment.
 Shortly after, a **high-severity alert** flagged unauthorized access to resources.
-I shadowed an incident responder, Hannah, to understand the investigation process.
+I shadowed a senior Incident Responder to understand the investigation process.
 Two accounts were used:
 - **User 1**: Simulated the malicious activity.
 - **User 2**: Investigated the logs.